 Upstate Colorado administers the Weld/Larimer Revolving Loan Fund, utilizing federal funds to provide gap financing for companies that expand the job base in rural Weld and Larimer Counties.

 Upstate Colorado administers the Greeley Community Development Fund, which extends financial assistance to qualifying companies that plan to expand or to locate in Greeley.

 Colorado’s Enterprise Zone (EZ) program provides a variety of state tax incentives to encourage businesses to locate or expand in designated economically distressed areas of the state, including select Weld County communities and locations.

 The WW Labor Team is a small “working group” of labor, education and economic development professionals partnering to help employers quickly recruit, train and further develop their workforce.
-The team identifies labor development opportunities by comprehensively reviewing and managing various local, county and state Workforce Assistance Programs.
-Technical labor assistance is provided to new companies looking to locate to the region and existing employers expanding facing employment challenges.
-Core members include Employment Services of Weld County, Upstate Colorado Economic Development and Aims Community College.
+The team identifies labor development opportunities by comprehensively reviewing and managing various local, county, and state Workforce Assistance Programs.
+Technical labor assistance is provided to new companies looking to locate in the region and existing employers expanding facing employment challenges.
+Core members include Employment Services of Weld County, Upstate Colorado Economic Development, and Aims Community College.
 Other organizations (municipal, university,

 college, etc.) will be included, as warranted.